Understanding the Turkish Business Visa Landscape

 Let's talk numbers—because budgeting matters when planning international business expansion.

 Important Note: Fees vary based on your nationality, not your residence status.
 A Pakistani national residing in the UAE pays different fees than an Indian or Egyptian national, despite all holding UAE residence permits.
-Always check the consulate's fee schedule for your specific nationality.
+The entry and transit visa fees were updated effective January 1, 2026, with the Ministry of Foreign Affairs authorized to determine fees by taking the reciprocity principle into account.

 Hidden Costs to Budget For

-Beyond visa fees, factor in these additional expenses:
+Beyond visa fees, factor in these additional expenses for 2026:

 - Document attestation: AED 200-500 for UAE Ministry of Foreign Affairs attestation services

-- Courier services: AED 50-100 if using document collection services
+- Courier services: AED 50-100 if using document collection and delivery services

-- Photographs: AED 30-50 for compliant passport photos
+- Photographs: AED 30-50 for compliant biometric passport photos

 Overcoming Common Application Challenges